DidierHenry/TwiSent/README.md

 --------------------------------------------------------------------------------------

-Developped by Didier Henry PhD student at the University of French West Indies
+Developped by Didier Henry PhD student at the University of French West Indies (Guadeloupe)